 What a ridiculous question.
-The nursery door did not have a lock, he knew that!
+The nursery door didn’t have a lock.
+He knew that.
 I jumped out of bed and ran out to join him.
 He was twisting the knob back and forth, but it refused to budge.

 “Let me try,” I said.
 He stepped aside, I placed my hand on the cool metal, and it turned without a sound.
 The door swung gently open, and there was our boy, fast asleep in the crib.

 “That doesn’t make any sense,” my husband growled. ”How come I couldn’t open it?”

 “Woman’s touch,” I said sleepily.
 “Now that you can see our baby’s fine, I’m going to get some much needed rest.”

 My husband looked dreadful the next morning.
 Before I could ask, he explained, “I stayed up all night, sitting with the baby.”

 “Something’s not right,” he interrupted me. ”I’m telling you.”